Olatubosun/rocksdb.docs/RocksDB-FAQ.md

 A: Check https://github.com/facebook/rocksdb/wiki/RocksDB-Repairer

 ## Configuration and Tuning
+**Q: Are bloom filter blocks of SST files always loaded to memory, or can they be loaded from disk?**

+A: The behavior is configurable.
+When BlockBaseTableOptions::cache_index_and_filter_blocks is set to true, then bloom filters and index block will be loaded into a LRU cache only when related Get() requests are issued.
+In the other case where cache_index_and_filter_blocks is set to false, then RocksDB will try to keep the index block and bloom filter in memory up to DBOptions::max_open_files number of SST files.

 **Q: Is it safe to configure different prefix extractor for different column family?**

 A: Yes.